 It is all the same oil just branded differently.

-If you have any other questions regarding hair clipper oil, please drop them below (see what I did there!) ..and I’ll add them to this list.
+If you have any other questions or ideas/uses for hair clipper oil, please drop them below (see what I did there!) ..and I’ll add them to this list.